-Every year in British Columbia, around 1000 bears are destroyed due to Bear-Human Conflicts!
+Every year in British Columbia around 1000 bears are destroyed!

-Bears are naturally shy of humans.
-But garbage, bird feeders and tree fruits can bring bears near your home and family.
-Once a bear becomes used to human food sources, the bear may then seek unnatural food sources and be destroyed.
-Bear Aware behaviour reduces the number of bears coming into our neighbourhoods; keeping wildlife wlld and communities safe.
+Garbage, bird feeders and tree fruits can bring bears near your home and family.
+Once a bear becomes used to human food sources it becomes habituated, usually resulting in the bear being destroyed.
+It is important to keep wildlife wlld and communities safe.

 - BEAR SMART Website

 - Bears on Your Property - Brochure for Agricultural Growers (also available in PUNJABI)

-- Bear-Resistant Containers - Residential and Commercial Garbage Bins (contact RDOS for rental options)
+- Residential and Commercial Garbage Bins (contact RDOS for rental options)

 - Build Your Own Bear-Resistant Garbage Enclosure (courtesy Living With Wildlife Foundation)